-Virginia to create first pandemic workplace safety mandates in nation, as Trump labor agency sits on sidelines
+Virginia poised to create first pandemic workplace safety mandates in nation, as Trump labor agency sits on sidelines

 "Millions of workers are terrified of going into jobs every day where they are not adequately protected from the coronavirus,” said David Michaels, a former OSHA head who served during the Obama administration.
 “Thousands of workers have complained to OSHA, and OSHA has told them they’re on their own. . . .
 State governments are stepping into the void.”

-Virginia’s standard requires that employers develop policies for workers dealing with coronavirus-like symptoms, while prohibiting those workers suspected of having the coronavirus from showing up to work.
+The draft of Virginia’s standard that the board will either approve or amend requires that employers develop policies for workers dealing with coronavirus-like symptoms, while prohibiting those workers suspected of having the coronavirus from showing up to work.
 The new rules would force companies to notify workers of possible exposure to infected co-workers within 24 hours, while also mandating physical distancing as well as sanitation, disinfection and hand-washing procedures.

 The regulations have drawn praise from unions, labor advocates and many workers.
 But they’ve also drawn sharp opposition from many businesses and industry groups, which say the new regulations are unnecessary in the face of existing guidelines from the state and federal agencies such as the Centers for Disease Control and Prevention and OSHA.

-Note: An earlier version of this story misstated the title for the Virginia Poultry Federation.